aurbac/workshop-aws-core-services/docs/getting-started-with-amazon-s3.md

 2.5\.
 When you're asked for confirmation, enter `confirm`.
 Then choose **Confirm** to save your changes.

 ## 3. Create a Cloud9 instance to upload your static Website

+[AWS Cloud9](https://aws.amazon.com/cloud9/) is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
+It combines the rich code editing features of an IDE such as code completion, hinting, and step-through debugging, with access to a full Linux server for running and storing code.

 3.1\.
 Open the AWS Cloud9 console at https://console.aws.amazon.com/cloud9/.